thecodeteam/heliosburn/docs/api/rule.md

 ### The 'weight' components

 The `weight` component is an integer that specifies the weighted-priority of a rule.
 Higher weights are evaluated before lower weights.
 If no weight is speicified, it will be set to `0`.
 For example, if two rules both match a particular request, the rule with the higher weight will be applied.

+### The 'percentage' components

+The `percentage` component is an integer that specifies the likelihood a rule is to be evaluated, as a percentage of 100.
+A percentage of 100 means a rule will be evaluated every time.
+When the percentage is omitted, it defaults to 100, which is *usually* appropriate for most types of rules.

 ### The 'ruleType' component